-Our Board of Directors previously authorized us to repurchase up to \$500.0 million of our Class A common stock through and including December 31, 2020.
-On October 29, 2020, our Board of Directors terminated its prior authorization and authorized us to repurchase, pursuant to its new authorization, up to \$500.0 million of our Class A common stock through and including December 31, 2021.
-Purchases under our repurchase authorization may be made through privately negotiated transactions, open market repurchases, one or more trading plans in accordance with Rule 10b5-1 under the Securities Exchange Act of 1934, as amended, or otherwise, subject to market conditions and other factors.
-We may elect not to purchase the maximum amount or any of the shares allowable under this program and we may also enter into additional share repurchase programs authorized by our Board of Directors.
-During the year ended December 31, 2020, we repurchased 1,905,906 shares of our Class A common stock under this program.
-From January 1, 2021 through February 11, 2021, we repurchased 2,851,841 shares of our Class A common stock under this program.
+Our Board of Directors previously authorized us to repurchase up to \$500.0 million of our Class A common stock through and including December 31, 2021.
+On November 2, 2021, our Board of Directors authorized us to repurchase up to \$500.0 million of our Class A common stock commencing January 1, 2022 through and including December 31, 2022.
+Purchases under our repurchase authorizations may be made through privately negotiated transactions, open market repurchases, one or more trading plans in accordance with Rule 10b5-1 under the Securities Exchange Act of 1934, as amended, or otherwise, subject to market conditions and other factors.
+We may elect not to purchase the maximum amount or any of the shares allowable under these authorizations and we may also enter into additional share repurchase programs authorized by our Board of Directors.
+During the year ended December 31, 2021, we repurchased 10,941,872 shares of our Class A common stock.

-The following table provides information regarding repurchases of our Class A common stock during the three months ended December 31, 2020:
+The following table provides information regarding repurchases of our Class A common stock during the three months ended December 31, 2021: